Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-The next lemma shows that tagged point process $\bPst$ of finite energy have good properties: most configurations under $\bPst$ are “screenable” in the sense of Section \ref{secScreenable}, their energies are controlled by that of $\bar{P}$ and the truncation errors due to close pairs of points are small.
+The next lemma shows that tagged point processes $\bPst$ of finite energy have good properties: most configurations under $\bPst$ are \textit{screenable} and the average \textit{best screenable energy} is close to the energy of $\bar{P}$.
 These controls are then extended to point processes in small balls $B(\bPst, \nu)$ around $\bPst$.
-In the following when a couple $(x, \mc{C})$ is fixed the implicit background measure is $\mu_V(x)$ i.e.